Euclid Quick Data Release (Q1): VIS processing and data products: The VIS processing function: Astrometric and photometric calibrations

 The VIS \ac{PSF} is estimated using {\tt PSFex} \citep{2011ASPC..442..435B}, which takes as input star positions and image stamps.
 The latter are 21 pixels wide, extracted with {\tt SExtractor} around the windowed star centroids on short exposures of the monthly visits of the self-calibration or `self-cal' field \citep{EuclidSkyOverview}.
 This field is located in the \Euclid Deep Field North at \ra{17;55;15}, \ang{+65;17;08} and has a sufficiently high stellar density to monitor a range of instrumental effects, including \ac{PSF} measurements.

 {\tt PSFex} optimally combines the input source images to enhance the \ac{PSF}.
 More precisely, it iteratively computes the \ac{PSF} model based on the star images, compares the images to the model reconstructed at the star position, and excludes the detections that are too discrepant with respect to the model.
-The output of {\tt PSFex} is a \ac{PSF} vector that encapsulates the spatial variation of the \ac{PSF} across each quadrant, and in turn allows us to reconstruct the \ac{PSF} model at any position.
+The output of {\tt PSFex} is a \ac{PSF} vector that encapsulates the spatial variation of the \ac{PSF} across each quadrant, and in turn it allows us to reconstruct the \ac{PSF} model at any position.
 We assume here a second-order polynomial spatial variation of the PSF, modelled independently for each quadrant. \Cref{fig:psf_sampling} shows the VIS model \ac{PSF} in one quadrant compared to a Gaussian kernel with a \ac{FWHM} of \ang{;;0.2}.

-We compute the size, ellipticity, and \ac{FWHM} of the model \ac{PSF} to monitor its evolution with time and its variations across the \ac{FPA}.
+We computed the size, ellipticity, and \ac{FWHM} of the model \ac{PSF} to monitor its evolution with time and its variations across the \ac{FPA}, following the expressions in \cref{sc:image-notation}.
 First, the \ac{PSF} centroid is determined iteratively, after weighting the \ac{PSF} stamp with a Gaussian function having $\sigma=\ang{;;0.75}$.
 The \ac{FWHM} is calculated as the azimuthal average of the width of the \ac{PSF} at half maximum.
-Similarly to the squared radius $R^2$ defined in \cref{eq:R2}, the measurement of the ellipticity $\epsilon$ is based on the second-moment method, after weighting with a Gaussian function with $\sigma=\ang{;;0.75}$, and is given by $\epsilon = \sqrt{\epsilon_1^2+\epsilon_2^2}$, with
+As with the squared radius $R^2$ defined in \cref{eq:R2}, the ellipticity $e$ is measured using the second-moment method, with the same Gaussian weighting of $\sigma=\ang{;;0.75}$ as described in \cref{eq:ellip_tot}.
 Each month, a series of observations are made in the self-cal field.
 Here, a carefully chosen set of dither patterns ensures that each source is observed at various locations across the \ac{FPA}.